E. H. Harriman

-Edward Henry Harriman (February 20, 1848 – September 9, 1909) was an American financier and railroad executive.
+Edward Henry Harriman (February 20, 1848 – September 9, 1909) was an American financier and railroad executive as well as one of the founders of the Harriman business dynasty.

 Early life

 Harriman was born on February 20, 1848, in Hempstead, New York, the son of Orlando Harriman Sr., an Episcopal clergyman, and Cornelia Neilson.
 He had a brother, Orlando Harriman Jr. His great-grandfather, William Harriman, had emigrated from England in 1795 and became a successful businessman and trader.

 As a young boy, Harriman spent a summer working at the Greenwood Iron Furnace in the area owned by the Robert Parker Parrott family that would become Harriman State Park.
 He quit school at age 14 to take a job as an errand boy on Wall Street in New York City.
 His uncle Oliver Harriman had earlier established a career there.
 By age 22, he was a member of the New York Stock Exchange.